Team Action Zone boosts teamwork with tech

 “FlagHunt is a game that makes people run and sweat, so it doesn’t suit all events,” Laurila says.
 “Based on feedback, we began to develop a tool that would enable making all kinds of games.”

-As of 2012, TAZ has focussed exclusively on the platform known as ActionTrack, trying to make it as generic and easy-to-use as possible.
+As of 2012, TAZ has focused exclusively on the platform known as ActionTrack, trying to make it as generic and easy-to-use as possible.
 It’s targeted at corporate events, education, destination services and marketing.

 An unexpected push to business came from the global hit game Pokémon Go.
 Laurila points out that since the idea of location-based augmented reality games has now gone mainstream, the idea is much easier to explain – and monetise.